 Easy Red and Green Fruit Salad

 This Easy Red and Green Fruit Salad uses berries, grapes, and kiwi, and this delicious kid-friendly salad is also gluten-free.
+Use Fruit Recipes to find more like this one.

 Recently I started learning about anti-oxidant rich foods, but when I tried to eat more of them I noticed I was ignoring the berries.
 Truthfully, I’ve never been that good of a fruit eater, and now that I’m watching for carbs a bit more, I’m more likely to choose something like rice or beans for my higher carb foods for a meal.
 But berries do have amazing nutritional value, so I am making a vow to include them in my meals a little more often, starting with this delicious Red and Green Fruit Salad!